-The elections held on 9 September saw 11 new Councillors elected to represent the community.
+The elections held on 9 September 2017 saw 11 new councillors elected to represent the community.
 The new Council is (in order of election):

-At the first meeting held on 20 September, Cr Tim Overall was elected Mayor for a term of two years and Cr Trevor Hicks was elected Deputy Mayor for a term of one year.
+At the first meeting held on 20 September 2017, Cr Tim Overall was elected Mayor for a term of two years.
+At the 26 September 2018 meeting, Cr Mark Schweikert was elected Deputy Mayor for a term of one year.

 - presides at meetings of the Council